JCBrown602/Chamsa-wrapper/README.md

 DEPENDENCIES
 ============
 Have Ruby installed.
-Install CHamsa using a patched version of sary.
+Install Hamsa using a patched version of sary.
+Build ds in the TokenAPI directory of Hamsa and build siggen in the Hamsa directory.
-A working version of CHamsa including the patch for sary can be found [here](https://github.com/maxsnew/CHamsa).
+A modern working version of Hamsa including the patch for sary can be found [here](https://github.com/maxsnew/CHamsa).
+Sary can be found [here](http://sary.sourceforge.net/).

 SETUP
 =====